GaelVaroquaux/nilearn/doc/connectivity/resting_state_networks.rst

 Beyond ICA : Dictionary learning
 ================================

-Recent work has shown that dictionary learning based techniques.
+Recent work has shown that dictionary learning based techniques outperform ICA in term of stability and as the initial step of a prediction pipeline.
-Dictionary learning in neuro-imaging seek to extract a few representative temporal elements along with their sparse spatial loadings, which constitutes good extracted maps, that are usually less noisy and better localized than ICA extracted maps.
+Dictionary learning in neuro-imaging seeks to extract a few representative temporal elements along with their sparse spatial loadings, which constitute good extracted maps: they are usually less noisy and better localized than ICA extracted maps.

 .. topic:: **References**